sensiasoft/sensorhub/sensorhub-all/src/site/markdown/dev-guide.md

 Of course, contributing new modules to the community is optional as our license does not prevent proprietary and commercial derived work.
 However, keep in mind that **if you modify the source files we provide, you must make it available publicly in source form**.

-This page provides instructions for three possible options: exploring the code, downloading and building the software, or contributing software and fixes to the project.
+This page provides instructions for three possible options, depending on your level of involvement:

-### Option 1: Explore
+  * Exploring the code online
+  * Downloading and building from source with Maven or Eclipse
+  * Contributing software and fixes to the project

+### Exploring the Code

 If you just want to explore the code, you can browse the source online directly on [Github](https://github.com/sensiasoft/sensorhub).
 Alternatively, you can download it to your computer using the *Download ZIP* link on GitHub or using the `git` program (please see the next section if you want to do just that).

-### Option 2: Download and Build
+### Downloading and Building from Source

 Below are the steps to download and build the code using either command line tools or the Eclipse IDE.